stateful/docs.runme.dev/docs/index.md

 # **Quick Start ⚡️**

 If you are of the kind who likes to jump in head first.
 Below is a quick start guide to launch into Runme's self-hosted web UX.

+> 💡 If you are a VS Code user, skip ahead to [Runme for VS Code](https://docs.runme.dev/installation/installrunme).

 ## **MacOS**